FindoraNetwork/noah/PROTOCOL.md

     2. Too generate a public key for this secret key we multiply this scalar over the basepoint of the chosen curve.
         In this case it is over the ristretto curve.

+We also use an accounts public key as the address on the network.
+This is used to encrypt packets to that account only.

+### Ledger
 Accounts are tracked on a Ledger.
 A ledger is a mapping between Address and commitments.

     type Ledger = {